 - See Requirements for recommended versions of software, tools and services to use when deploying.

-- See Getting started with DXP for information needed to deploy.
+- See Getting started with DXP for deployment information.

-- See Installing Optimizely how to add the Optimizely NuGet feed to Visual Studio.
+- See Installing Optimizely for how to add the Optimizely NuGet feed to Visual Studio.

 - Before deploying, add a wildcard binding to the site in the Manage Websites screen.
-This will help prevent failures due to URL dependent code when migrating the database between environments.
-See the following image, which shows an example of this binding.
+This will help prevent failures due to URL-dependent code when migrating the database between environments.
+The following image shows an example of wildcard binding.

-- Select Admin > Config > Manage Websites.
+- Go to Admin > Config > Manage Websites.

 - Click Add and add a wildcard (*) Host Name.

-The following steps create a new website, add Azure and Find, and deploy the code and database with content to the Integration environment in DXP.
-The deployment is done from Visual Studio, using the publishing profiles provided by Optimizely with your DXP setup.
+The following steps create a new website, add Azure and Search & Navigation (formerly called Find), and deploy the code and database with content to the Integration environment in DXP.
+The deployment uses the publishing profiles provided by Optimizely with your DXP setup.

 Note: Optimizely has a bootstrap feature for deploying content.
-If there is an export package located in [SolutionDir]\App_Data\DefaultSiteContent.episerverdata, that package is imported during initialization and a site with content is created.
+If there is an export package located in [SolutionDir]\App_Data\DefaultSiteContent.episerverdata, the bootstrap feature imports that package during initialization and creates a site with content.
 The bootstrap is applied only if the site in the web app does not have any existing content.

-- Select Tools > NuGet Package Manager > Manage NuGet Packages for Solution to update the website to the latest Optimizely NuGet packages.
+- Go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution to update the website to the latest Optimizely NuGet packages.

 - In the NuGet Package manager: